aleasoluciones/http2amqp/README.md

 ## TODO
  - test timeout parameter for each request
  - implement delay parameter for echo server to allow tests timeouts
+ - we build with 'installsuffix cgo' and in Dockerfile we set CGO_ENABLED=True, maybe we can simplify this process